risico/balaur/README.md

 ![balaur logo](logo.png)

 # :dragon: Balaur - Instant SSH connections
-Quickly search and connecto to SSH droplets
+Quickly search and connect to SSH droplets

 *Warning!* This is a work in progress